Whitey Bulger biography

 By 1979, Whitey Bulger had become a preeminent figure in Boston's organized crime scene.
 That year, Howie Winter was sent to prison for fixing horse races, and Bulger assumed the gang's leadership.
 Over the next 16 years, he came to control a significant portion of Boston's drug dealing, bookmaking, and loan sharking operations.
 Under his reign, more than 18 murders accumulated in all.

-At the same time, unbeknownst to even his closest associates, Bulger was an FBI informant.
+During this same time (from 1975 to 1990), unbeknownst to even his closest associates, Bulger was an FBI informant.
 Taking advantage of his brother William's stature in the State Senate and childhood friendships that linked him to members of the police force, Bulger helped bring down Boston's Italian-American Patriarca crime family while simultaneously building a more powerful and arguably more violent crime network of his own.